ClickHouse/ClickHouse/docs/en/engines/database-engines/materialized-postgresql.md

 1. Setting [wal_level](https://www.postgresql.org/docs/current/runtime-config-wal.html) to `logical` and `max_replication_slots` to at least `2` in the PostgreSQL config file.

-2. Each replicated table must have one of the following **replica identity**:
+2. Each replicated table must have one of the following [replica identity](https://www.postgresql.org/docs/10/sql-altertable.html#SQL-CREATETABLE-REPLICA-IDENTITY):

 -   primary key (by default)